 Your gynaecologist will discuss the treatment options with you and outline the risks and benefits of each.

-When deciding which treatment is right for you, there are several things to consider, including:
+When deciding which treatment is right for you, you should consider:

 - whether your main symptom is pain or difficulty getting pregnant

-- whether you want to become pregnant – some treatments may stop you getting pregnant
+- whether you want to become pregnant, as some treatments may stop you from getting pregnant

 - how you feel about surgery